VedantKejariwal/jade/HOWTO.md

 1. **Test**: Run the current module's test and display the result of the test.
 2. **Extract Netlist**: Exports the netlist of the current module to a file.
 May be required for submitting some assignments in CS210.
 3. **Save Module to File**: Save the current module to a file.
 Useful for creating isolated copies of individual modules.
+4. **Combine Modules**: Select one or more files and consolidate all of their modules into a new JSON file.
+Existing files are unchanged.

 ### Schematic Viewer Tools
 ![Schematic Viewer Tools](./howto_imgs/schematicviewtools.png)